DENIE5/VaultifyPasswordGenerator/README.md

 - DirectX 11 SDK
 - ImGui Library

-## Setup and Usage
-### 1. Setting Up ImGui and DirectX 11
-Ensure that the necessary ImGui files and DirectX 11 SDK are included in your project directory.
-Your project should link against the ImGui and DirectX libraries for rendering the GUI and managing device context.

-### 2. Code Overview
+## Code Overview

-Below are important snippets of the code that demonstrate how the password generator works:
+Below are important snippets of the code that demonstrate how the program works:

 #### Main Password Generation Logic
 The `generatePassword` function creates the password by selecting characters from predefined arrays for lowercase letters, uppercase letters, numbers, and symbols.